Building a B Corp legacy - our journey to certification

 The first step is to fully understand the customer's needs, and in particular the object's use.
 Then comes the sourcing of the material and its possibilities, durability and quality.

-Other practical aspects, such as lead times or technical standardization constraints, may also influence the design.
+Other practical aspects, such as lead times or technical standardization constraints, can influence the design.

-The project is conceived in co-construction with the customer, from sourcing of raw materials to production.
+The project is conceived in co-construction with the customer, from the sourcing of raw materials to production.

 The specialties of Thomas and his team